huaqiangwang/DeathStarBench-1/hotelReservation/README.md

 - Make sure the cpuset in docker-compose files are available

 ### Start docker containers (no TLS)
 Start docker containers by running `docker-compose up -d`.
 All images will be pulled from Docker Hub.

 ### Start docker containers with TLS gRPC
-Running `TLS=1 docker-compose up -d`
+Running with default cipher suite: `TLS=1 docker-compose up -d`.

+Running with specified cipher suite: `TLS=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 docker-compose up -d`.

+Check if TLS is enabled or not: `docker-compose logs user | grep TLS`.

+The available cipher suite can be find at the file [options.go](tls/options.go#L21).

 #### workload generation
 ```bash